keli/furion/README.rst

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^^

 If you can't use the installation script, manual installation is straight forward too.
-You need a furion.cfg file in the same directory with the binary/script.
+You need at least a furion.cfg file in the same directory with the executable/script.
+For client, a `upstream.json` file is also needed for upstream checking to work.

 Read configuration files in `examples <https://github.com/keli/furion/blob/master/examples>`_  directory for more information.